-You will need a food processor and a tart tin (a normal cake tin could be used as a substitute if you don't have one)
+- You will need a food processor and a tart-dish.
+A normal cake tin could be used as a substitute if you don't have one.

-To make the cream first blend the cashews until they are smooth like butter.
-Add all of the other ingredients.
+- To make the cream filling, first blend the soaked cashews until they are smooth like butter.
+This can take up to 3 minutes.
+Next, add all of the other ingredients and blend until smooth.

 - Remove the tart crust from the fridge and add cashew mixture on top and spread evenly.
 Place the tart in the fridge while you chop up your desired fruits, letting it set ideally for 1 hour.
 You can speed up this process by putting it in the freezer until the fruit is ready.

 - Thinly slice your seasonal fruit of choice and layer it on top of the set tart before you are ready to serve.